2017 European Ladies' Team Championship: Teams

-Other participating teams

 Winners

 Seven times champions Sweden lead the opening 36-hole qualifying competition, with a score of 20 under par 700, four strokes ahead of team Italy.

 Individual leader in the 36-hole stroke-play competition was Linnea Johansson, Sweden, with a score of 9 under par 135, two strokes ahead of four players on tied second place.

 Defending champions England won the championship, beating Italy 4–3 in the final and earned their tenth title.
 Italy's silver was their first medal ever in the history of the championship.

 Team Sweden earned third place, beating Spain 4–2 in the bronze match.